affinidi/eventi-workshop/docs/iota-framework-verification.md

 #### Use React Custom Hook `useIotaQuery` to Request Event Ticket VC

-Open the verification component `src\components\Verification\index.tsx`, and the below code snippet which uses react custom hook to initiate the Affinidi Iota Request.
+Open the verification component `src\components\Verification\index.tsx`, and add the below code snippet which uses react custom hook to initiate the Affinidi Iota Request.

 ```javascript
 //React Custom Hook